nvramamoorthy/Coursera-Shiny-Project/README.md

 This project is just a learning process and I tried to include images and other stuffs to the application.

-I have published the application on ShinyApp cloud and can be viewd clicking the following link.
+I have published the application on ShinyApp cloud and can be viewed by clicking the following link.

  https://nvramamoorthy.shinyapps.io/Coursera-Shiny-Project